haasn/blog/posts/2016-12-25-falsehoods-programmers-believe-about-[video-stuff].md

 * converting between bit depths is just a logical shift
 * converting between bit depths is just a multiplication
 * all ICC profiles contain tables for conversion in both directions
+* HDR tone-mapping is well-defined
+* HDR tone-mapping is well-defined if you know the source and target display capabilities
+* HDR metadata will always match the video stream
+* you can easily convert between PQ and HLG
+* you can easily convert between PQ and HLG if you know the mastering display's metadata
+* converting from A to linear light to B gives you the same result as converting from A to B

 ## .. video output